 - tell your doctor if you drink or have ever drunk large amounts of alcohol, use or have ever used street drugs, or have overused prescription medications.
-Also tell your doctor if you have or have ever had depression; mental illness; thoughts of harming or killing yourself or trying to do so; a problem with heavy snoring; sleep apnea (condition in which breathing briefly stops many times during the night); other breathing problems such as asthma, bronchitis, and emphysema; myasthenia gravis (condition that causes weakness of certain muscles); or kidney or liver disease.
+Also tell your doctor if you have or have ever had depression; mental illness; thoughts of harming or killing yourself or trying to do so; a problem with heavy snoring; sleep apnea (condition in which breathing briefly stops many times during the night); other breathing problems or lung diseases such as asthma, bronchitis, and emphysema; myasthenia gravis (condition that causes weakness of certain muscles); or kidney or liver disease.

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking zolpidem, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking zolpidem.

 - you should know that zolpidem may cause drowsiness, decreased mental alertness, prolonged reaction time, problems with coordination the day after you take it, and may increase the risk that you could fall.
 Take extra care to be sure you do not fall, especially if you get out of bed in the middle of the night.
 Your ability to drive or operate machinery the day after you take zolpidem may be impaired even if you feel fully awake.
 Do not drive a car or operate machinery the day after you take an extended-release zolpidem product.
 If you are taking the sublingual tablets (Intermezzo), do not drive unless you feel fully awake and at least 4 hours have passed since you took the medication.
 Talk to your doctor about the risks of driving or operating machinery the day after you take any other zolpidem products.